andytudhope/conditional-token-docs/source/tutorials/index.md

 Again, if you run into issues on your local chain, make sure to change L16 in the above script to target `config.local.json` rather than just `config.json`.
 This script will allow you to pick markets to resolve and set them to one of the possible options.
 Who needs Delphic figures and sulfurous vents when you can just use software?

-Now that the markets you're interested in have been resolved, we need to use the other script provided in order to close them and allow all participants to redeem their positions and convert their Wrapped Ether into Ether if they so choose to.
+Now that the markets you're interested in have been resolved, we need to use the other script provided in order to close them and allow all participants to redeem their positions and convert their Wrapped ETH into ETH if they so choose to.
 Again, this is as simple as executing the script provided for you:

 ```bash
 npx truffle exec scripts/operate_lmsr.js